hashicorp/consul/website/source/docs/guides/connect-production.md

 }
 ```

-This config change requires a restart which you can perform one server at a time
+This configuration change requires a Consul server restart, which you can perform one server at a time
 to maintain availability in an existing cluster.

 As soon as a server that has Connect enabled becomes the leader, it will